Maggie de la Riva rape case

-Magdalena "Maggie" de la Riva (born September 3, 1942), is a Filipina actress who was abducted in front of her home in New Manila, Quezon City on June 26, 1967, by four men, all of whom were sons of influential families, and taken to a motor hotel where she was abused and raped.
-Her rape case became one of the most publicized cases in Philippine history.
+Magdalena "Maggie" de la Riva (born September 3, 1942) is a Filipina actress who was abducted in front of her home in New Manila, Quezon City on June 26, 1967 by four men, all of whom were sons of influential families, and taken to a motor hotel where she was abused and raped.
+Her case became one of the most publicized rape cases in Philippine history.

 Maggie de la Riva

 Maggie de la Riva was born in Manila to Pilar Torrente (Spanish mestiza) and Juan de la Riva (German Swiss mestizo).
 Her relatives include singer Ana Rivera and actress Marianne dela Riva.

-In 1958, de la Riva completed her elementary and high school at Miriam College (then known as Maryknoll College) and finished secretarial training in 1960 at Saint Theresa's College.
+In 1958, de la Riva completed elementary and high school at Miriam College (then known as Maryknoll College) and finished secretarial training in 1960 at Saint Theresa's College.
 In 1963, she was selected as one of the top five finalists for the beauty pageant Miss Caltex of 1963.
 In that same year, de la Riva also represented Filipino gowns for the Fashion Guild of the Philippines under the designer "Millie's Gowns".
 In 1964, she was hired as a brand promoter for "Respect the Centavo", a savings advertisement.
 Before she became an actress, she was a ballet dancer.

 As a movie actress, she was paid ₱8,000 per picture.
 At ABS-CBN, she performed in radio broadcasts and television shows (₱800 per month in permanent shows, ₱300 per month in live promotional shows, and ₱100–200 per appearance as a guest in other shows).
 She was the sole breadwinner of the family after the death of her father, Juan.
 Her mother took care of the family.

 She first appeared with Joseph Estrada in Istambay (English: Bystander).
 It was Estrada that gave her a break in becoming a star.
 Her most memorable role was in Ang Langit ay para sa Lahat, which she considers her best work.
 She was also a singer and was always a guest in the leading nightclubs in Manila.
 She had her own TV show titled Maggie on ABS 3.
 She was also a guest artist in Tanghalan sa Darigold and a recurring guest in Tindahan sa Nayon, a VG Television Production on MBC 11.